 Why It Works

-- Cooking carrots sous-vide cooks them in their own juices, packing them with intense carrot flavor.
+- The sous-vide method means that the carrots cook in their own juices, packing them with intense carrot flavor.

 - Tossing the carrots in the skillet for a couple minutes after cooking glazes them in their reduced juices, enhancing their flavor and appearance.